very-good-science/data-ethics-club/site/contents/write_ups/2021/11-08-21_writeup.md

 ## What information or knowledge are we missing in terms of environmental impact of technology that might help us to act on it?

 Where is your "virtual" machine?
 It is a computer, that's over there.
 Look at it.
 Until you realise the internet is a physical thing with physical components, you don't think about the resources.
 The cloud is actually a collection of servers and components somewhere.
 We wondered whether a general lack of awareness of the physical nature of the internet and technology prohibits us from seeing it as an issue of physical resources.

+The idea of storing data in the "cloud" immediately brings images of an almost ethereal, mushy collection of data in the sky.
+Indeed, we *up*load data to the cloud, implying something about the trajectory of the data in question.
+This conventionally sidesteps the much less sheep-shaped reality that the cloud is just a collection of servers somewhere.
+Indeed the internet itself, despite being touted as "wireless" is anything but (see this cool little [diagram](https://www.submarinecablemap.com/) and this breakdown of [how the internet works](https://tutorial.djangogirls.org/en/how_the_internet_works/)).
+All of these physical systems involving servers, smartphones and laptops have lithium batteries at their core.

 Can we blame our misunderstanding on the wording?
 The "cloud", "virtual" machines etc. Or do we just not care because we can't/don't do the digging?